This semester we will be focusing on close reading as a form of literary criticism. There are many reasons to close read:

 After you have studied the text, use the following guidelines to structure your essay.
 Remember, you only have ONE page.
 Use it efficiently.

-Choose a word or passage: this will be the focus of your close reading.
-You should introduce this passage without summarizing everything.
+Choose a word or short passage: this will be the focus of your close reading.

 Introduction: introduce the passage, be it a key word, paradoxical, problematic, interesting or important phrase.
 Always give the passage and quote exactly from the text.
 The words, grammar, style, or some other feature will be the focus of your close reading.
 Develop a thesis that will point to your close reading as important in understanding the larger text.

 Paraphrase: put the meaning of this word or passage in your own words.
-Offer a general understanding of the word or passage’s meaning and then look closely at what is actually (or possibly) meant by the word in the sentence you quote.
+Offer a general understanding of the word or passage’s meaning and then look closely at what is actually (or possibly) happening in the sentence you quote.
 In your paraphrase, situate the passage clearly between what comes BEFORE and AFTER in the text.

 Change contexts (or frames): an alternate point of view can reveal new aspects of the word or passage.
 Think about alternate definitions (etymologies), sentence structure, genre, imagery, tone, or other unique cultural information.
 How does the new context/frame change or reinforce the meaning of your passage?

 Rhetorical phrases can help you draw the attention to the text (not you!).
-Rhetorical phrases also transition between paragraphs.
+Rhetorical phrases also transition between paragraphs and help you go back to the passage.
 Examples:

 In addition to the accepted meaning, this word also meant (x) in the 12th and 13th centuries… (look it up!)